flyteorg/flyte/rsts/deployment/multicluster.rst

 -------------------------

 .. tip::
-  As described in the `Architecture Overview <https://docs.flyte.org/en/latest/concepts/architecture.html>`_, the Flyte “Control Plane“ sends workflows off to the “Data Plane“ for execution.
+  As described in the `Architecture Overview <https://docs.flyte.org/en/latest/concepts/architecture.html>`_, the Flyte ``Control Plane`` sends workflows off to the ``Data Plane`` for execution.
 The data-plane fulfills these workflows by launching pods in Kubernetes.

 Often, the total compute needs could exceed the limits of a single Kubernetes cluster.
 To address this, you can deploy the data-plane to several isolated Kubernetes clusters.
 The control-plane (FlyteAdmin) can be configured to load-balance workflows across these isolated data-planes, which protects you from failure in a single Kubernetes cluster, increasing scalability.

 To achieve this, first, you have to create additional Kubernetes clusters.
-For now, let’s assume you have three Kubernetes clusters and that you can access them all with “kubectl “.
-Let’s call these clusters "cluster1", "cluster2", and "cluster3".
+For now, let’s assume you have three Kubernetes clusters and that you can access them all with ``kubectl``.
+Let’s call these clusters ``cluster1``, ``cluster2``, and ``cluster3``.

 Next, deploy **just** the data-planes to these clusters.
-To do this, remove the data-plane components from the “flyte “overlay, and create a new overlay containing **only** the data-plane resources.
+To do this, remove the data-plane components from the “flyte“ overlay, and create a new overlay containing **only** the data-plane resources.

 Data Plane Deployment
 *********************